adrianschlatter/ppf.datamatrix/docs/README.md

 already or want to help fixing it?
 That's great!
 Please read [CONTRIBUTING](./CONTRIBUTING.md) to learn how to proceed from there.

 To help ascertain that contributing to this project is a pleasant experience, we have established a [code of conduct](./CODE_OF_CONDUCT.md).
 You can expect everyone to adhere to it, just make sure you do as well.

 # Change Log

+* 0.2:      Fixed RTA problems causing erroneous datamatrices; added capability to specify encoding(s) to use
 * 0.1.2:    Fixed bug in RS correction data for each block
 * 0.1.1:    Fixed bug in datamatrix.ascii encoding of digit pairs
 * 0.1:      Initial port of datamatrix–svg